exercism/v3/docs/concept-exercises.md

 ### `.docs/after.md`

-Once the user completes the exercise they will be shown this file, which gives them any bonus information or further reading about the concept taught.
+Once the user completes the exercise they will be shown this file, which should provide the user with a summary of what the exercise aimed to teach.
+This document can also link to any additional resources that might be interesting to the user in the context of the exercise.

 See the C# floating-point-numbers exercise's [after.md file][csharp-docs-after.md] for an example.